Critical Care II

 Pulmonray Vascular Resistance

-- Increased contractility means increased SV and increased myocardial O
+- Increased contractility means increased SV and increased myocardial O2 requirements.

 Continuous Atrerial Pressure Monitoring